JobinJohn24/Comparitive-Guanine-Cytosine-Content/README.md

 5. The results and visualizations will be generated in the specified output directory.

 ## Conclusion
 Through my research, I aim to provide insights into the GC composition differences between Zebrafish and Mycobacterium tuberculosis.
-By comparing the GC percentages, I can gain a better understanding of their genetic characteristics and potential evolutionary implications.
+By comparing the GC percentages, I can gain a better understanding of their genetic characteristics and potential implications.
 These findings may contribute to the broader field of genomics and aid in future studies of these organisms.

 ## Work Cited
+* Bian, C., Chen, W., Ruan, Z., Hu, Z., Huang, Y., Lv, Y., Xu, T., Li, J., Shi, Q., & Ge, W. (2020, March 30).
+Genome and Transcriptome Sequencing of casper and roy Zebrafish Mutants Provides Novel Genetic Clues for Iridophore Loss.
+PubMed Central (PMC). https://doi.org/10.3390/ijms21072385
 * Bian, C., Chen, W., Ruan, Z., Hu, Z., Huang, Y., Lv, Y., Xu, T., Li, J., Shi, Q., & Ge, W. (2020, March 30).
 Genome and Transcriptome Sequencing of casper and roy Zebrafish Mutants Provides Novel Genetic Clues for Iridophore Loss.
 PubMed Central (PMC). https://doi.org/10.3390/ijms21072385
 *